google/objax/docs/source/advanced/variables_and_modules.rst

 An :py:class:`objax.TrainVar` is a trainable variable.
 TrainVar variables are meant to keep the trainable weights of neural networks.
 As such, when calling a gradient module such as objax.GradValues, their gradients are computed.
-This constrasts with the  other type of variable (state variables), which do not have gradients.
+This contrasts with the  other type of variable (state variables), which do not have gradients.
 A TrainVar is created by passing a JaxArray containing its initial value::